BreakQuest

 BreakQuest is a multi-platform brick buster game created by Spanish studio Nurium Games, later ported to Mac OS by Red Marble Games.
 It was released on November 16, 2004, and was published by Stardock as part of TotalGaming.net.

 PSP Minis version developed and published by Beatshapers released in Europe/Asia with PSP Go launch, October 1, 2009.
 It was later released in the North America region for PSP Go on March 18, 2010.
+It was released for free in 2016.

 Plot

 A huge corporation rules the world by making thousands of TV channels and shows for people to watch.
 Everyone becomes addicted, starting the destruction of human intelligence.
 The player has to put up a transmitter to stop the satellite signals and end the corporation's rule.

 Gameplay

 There are two modes of play: Arcade and Quest.
 Quest is basically a "campaign mode", where the levels are played in order, while in Arcade, the goal is to beat random levels as fast as possible.
 The game includes a physics engine.
 The engine enables all the objects in a level to interact with each other in a simulated physics environment.